 The wildland urban interface (WUI) is any area where combustible wildland fuels (vegetation) are found adjacent to homes, farm structures, other outbuildings or infrastructure.
 For the purpose of the SWPI, the WUI is the area within 2 kilometres of a community with a minimum density of 6 structures per square kilometre.

-The Strategic Wildfire Prevention Initiative includes the following funding streams:
+The February 2018 intake includes the following funding streams:

-- Development or update of Community Wildfire Protection Plans (CWPP) - Development of fuel management prescriptions - Operational fuel treatments, including maintenance treatments - Fuel management demonstration projects - SWPI FireSmart Planning grants
+- Development of fuel management prescriptions - · Operational fuel treatments, including maintenance treatments - SWPI FireSmart Planning & Activity grants

 Fuel Management Prescription Program